pierg/fact-fortress-dapp/README.md

 #### 7 | Check All Access Policies

-*Now that at least on data analyzer has been authorized, the set of all access policies has been updated by the smart contract*
+*Now that at least on data analyst has been authorized, the set of all access policies has been updated by the smart contract*

 ```
 GET http://localhost:3000/all_access_policies